Unassuming "Mini-Merkel" in pole position to succeed German chancellor

 After her election on Monday, Kramp-Karrenbauer said: “There comes a time in everybody’s life when it’s no longer enough to point and say he or she should do it, but you have to answer yourself ...
 That’s why I put myself at the party’s service.”

-In her new role she will organize the party, election campaigns and congresses, support the work of the party’s chief - Merkel - and represent the CDU’s views externally.
+In her new role she will organise the party, election campaigns and congresses, support the work of the party’s chief - Merkel - and represent the CDU’s views externally.

 Mass-selling newspaper Bild put Kramp-Karrenbauer’s appeal down to being “a very average person” to whom ordinary Germans could relate.